AlexNanut/Project-3---EventPro/README.md

 ```
 I want to be able to sign up, log in, and log out of the application securely.
 I want to create, add, delete, and edit events with necessary details such as location, date, time, and category.
-I want to browse events created by other users and filter them based on location, date, time, and category.
+I want to browse events created by other users.
 I want to mark my attendance to events and view the events I am attending.
 I want the application to be responsive and accessible on various devices and screen sizes.
 ```